Emmys: O-T Fagbenle rocks Nigerian look, Porter wears wings

 “She’s like a painting,” said Andrea Lavinthal, style and beauty director for People.
 “Everything about her is so glamorous and elegant.”

 Kathryn Hahn paired her strapless black Lanvin trouser look with an ultra-wide leather belt and statement neckless of white and green jewels.
-Taraji P. Henson didn’t disappoint in a sleek sheer embellished black look, her hair in a top knot.
+Taraji P. Henson didn’t disappoint in a black and white sequin embroidered tulle look by Elie Saab, her hair in a top knot.

 “I have pockets,” she noted.
 “It always helps.”